SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 employment of all sustainable resources.
-If the private sector is not employing existing resources (people, for the most part) the government always can hire them, without causing any price pressure --- because by definition to private sector bid for unemployed labour is zero.
+If the private sector is not employing existing resources (people, for the most part) the government always can hire them, without causing any price pressure --- because by definition the private sector bid for unemployed labour is zero.

 **Remark 1:** Can a full employment policy cause one-off upwards price adjustments?